Climate finance: Definition and context

 Climate finance is "finance that aims at reducing emissions, and enhancing sinks of greenhouse gases and aims at reducing vulnerability of, and maintaining and increasing the resilience of, human and ecological systems to negative climate change impacts", as defined by the United Nations Framework Convention on Climate Change (UNFCCC) Standing Committee on Finance.

+The terminology of sustainable finance has evolved over time alongside policy frameworks and market practices.
+A review study in 2026 demonstrated that early research primarily used fragmented concepts such as ethical finance, socially responsible investment, and environmental finance, before the gradual consolidation of the field around ESG-based sustainable finance.
+Their periodization clarifies the differences and similarities between the rival terms (carbon finance, climate finance, environmental finance, green finance and sustainable finance).
+The authors distinguish three main periods: The first period spans from the 1970s to 2010.
+During this time, the theoretical foundations were established, and following the publication of the Brundtland Report, the first green financial instruments and the first targeted research emerged.
+The establishment of the Green Climate Fund (2010) was followed by the eras of carbon, environmental, and climate finance.
+Collectively, this constitutes the era of early sustainable finance research, which lasted until 2021, the year of COP26.
+This is followed by the era of mature research, characterized by green and sustainable finance.

 UNFCCC obligations

 Under the UN Climate Convention, climate finance refers to transfers of public money from high income countries to low and middle income countries.
 This would be in light of their obligations to provide new and additional financial resources.
 The 2015 United Nations Climate Change Conference introduced a new era for climate finance, policies, and markets.
 The Paris Agreement, which was adopted at that conference, defined a global action plan to put the world on track to avoid dangerous climate change by limiting global warming to well below 2 °C above pre-industrial levels.
 The agreement covers climate change mitigation, adaptation, and finance.
 The financing element includes climate-specific support mechanisms and financial aid for mitigation and adaptation activities.
 The aims of these activities are to speed up the energy transition towards a low-carbon economy and climate-resilient growth.

-At the 16th Conference of the Parties in 2010 (Cancun 2010) developed countries committed to the goal of mobilizing jointly USD 100 billion per year by 2020 to address the needs of developing countries.
+At the 16th Conference of the Parties in 2010 (Cancun 2010) developed countries committed to the goal of mobilizing jointly US$100 billion per year by 2020 to address the needs of developing countries.
 The decision by the 21st Conference of the Parties (Paris 2015) also included the commitment to continue their existing collective mobilization goal through 2025.
 In 2025, a new goal is expected to be adopted.

 However, the amount of finance actually provided was estimated to be well below what had been targeted.
 According to OECD figures, climate finance provided and mobilized reached $83.3bn in 2020 and $89.6bn in 2021.
 This means that the US$100 billion per year by 2020 target has been missed.